jadidbourbaki/jadidbourbaki.github.io/index.md

 - Send emails in plain text with no attachments or links.
 - Refrain from topics outside of computer science research and development.

-Email address: jadidbourbaki on the email service owned by the PageRank folks.
+Email address: jadidbourbaki at gmail dot com